 Take your time and make it a whole process.
 Light some candles, get a bath bomb, bring your speaker in the bathroom (but leave your phone outside so you’re not tempted to use it).
 Lay back, and relax.
 Try not to think about anything that’s adding stress to your life.
 Try to let your mind go blank – this is a lot harder than it sounds!
 You could pair this with a free online meditation guide like this one.
 Or, play some of your favorite relaxing music.
 Try to focus on what you’re hearing and the way your body is feeling.

 Make a complicated meal

-If you like to cook, setting aside a night where you try something new and more in depth than your usual go-to meals.
+If you like to cook, set aside a night where you try something new and more in depth than your usual go-to meals.
 Take your time and be present.
-Pay attention to what your seeing ( like the different colors of the ingredients).
+Pay attention to what you see ( like the different colors of the ingredients).
 Pay attention to the different smells, the different textures.
 Don’t have the TV on in the background or check your email while things cook.
 Just be present with the process.
 If you’re the kind of person who is refueled by having company, invite some friends over for the meal – but try to set a time limit.
 I love breakfast, so I like to set aside one of my weekend days for a big breakfast including taking time to read while I enjoy a cup of coffee (or two).

 Take a Hike or Walk Outside

 Getting outside and exercising can both do wonders for our mental health.
 On a day off, plan a hike or take a long walk on the beach or at the park.
 Again, try to stay present in what you’re doing now and where you are – not about the past or future.
 Try not to think about what other people you know, politics, or chores.
 Pay attention to the plants you see, the animals or footprints; the different kinds of plants.Feel the sun warming up your skin and your body working.